 “Man,” says the girl.
 “Fuck you guys.”

 Sandra is screaming like a banshee being slowly crushed feet first by a steam roller.
 She struggles to free herself from the clutches of the natives beneath her but it’s impossible.
 They do put her down a moment and she stops screaming.
 Once they pry the enormous bag from her back they pick her back up again and proceed to the top of the volcano.
+Sandra is greasy with sweat.
+Some of the villagers pinch their noses as they carry her.

 “Hey, you guys,” she pleads.
 “Please, we don’t have to do this.
 I’m not the person you think I am.
 I’m just Sandra.
 From Sacramento!”